ubermachine/AlgorithmsInJavascript/Sorting/README.md

 # **Sorting**

-Sorting algorithms are used to put a list of elements in a certain order.
+Sorting algorithms are used to arrange a list of elements in a certain order.

 Another term that is mostly heard with these sorting algorithms is Stable/Unstable algorithms.
 Stable algorithms are those that do not move the position of repeated elements from their previous order.